 Alternatively, let’s consider the public school system.
-There are serious underfunding issues and skyrocketing class sizes, which lead to passionate teachers practically being muscled out, not to mention gun violence plaguing schools, it’s no wonder, then, that homeschooling has increased by 61% in just a decade.
+There are serious underfunding issues and skyrocketing class sizes, which lead to passionate teachers practically being muscled out.
+Not to mention gun violence plaguing schools, and fears of coronavirus, it’s no wonder, then, that homeschooling has increased by almost 62% in just a decade.
 Parents are unlocking a new world of education.
 Could there be something to this increasingly popular homeschooling thing after all?

 The following are three disadvantages and three advantages of homeschooling.

 The Ultimate Echo Chamber